 The Large Value Transfer System, or LVTS, was an electronic wire system that let financial institutions and their customers send large payments securely in real time, with certainty that the payment would settle.
 It was launched in 1999 and was replaced by Lynx in 2021.

-Two discussion papers, setting out a proposed framework for implementing monetary policy in the LVTS environment, were published (November 1995 and March 1996) before the final report (next) was issued in January 1999.
+Discussion papers, setting out a proposed framework for implementing monetary policy in the LVTS environment, were published before the final report was issued in January 1999.